Moat423/42CPP_Modules/Module_05/README.md

 ```

-so for this project I am creating a new class in my bureaucrat:
+So for this project I am creating a new class in my bureaucrat:

 		class GradeTooHighException : public std::exception
 		{